 Small, beautiful, and quiet, the adorable Java finch has been popular as a cage and aviary bird for many years.
-These birds require a "hands-off" approach to bird ownership.
-This is why they are often hailed as wonderful choices for both very young as well as older bird owners who want a bird that is easy to care for.
+These birds require a "hands-off" approach to bird ownership, which is why they are often hailed as a wonderful choice for both young and older bird owners who want a bird that is easy to care for.

 Origin and History

 As the name implies, the Java finch is native to the Indonesian islands, including Java, Bali, and Bawean.
-They have been introduced to other areas and populations can be found in Sri Lanka, Hawaii, Jamaica, and Puerto Rico.
+However, they have been introduced to other areas, so the birds can be found in Sri Lanka, Hawaii, Jamaica, and Puerto Rico.
 In Java, the Java finch is a vulnerable species.

 This Asiatic finch typically lives in large flocks on grasslands and savannas.
 The birds have also found a love for cultivated fields, particularly those growing rice.
 On many of its native islands, the species is seen as a pest.
 Some areas where they are not native also ban keeping the birds as pets out of fear for the local agriculture if feral populations do arise.